Page by Page: Discovering the Soul of a Great Memoir

 Westover’s memoir chronicles her quest for knowledge against the backdrop of her survivalist family in rural Idaho.
 Through her personal story of struggle for education and identity, she touches on universal themes of family loyalty, self-discovery, and the transformative power of education

-Page by Page: Unapologetic Introspection
+Page by Page: Introspection with No Apologies

 Wild by Cheryl Strayed